solarnode-developement/skyport-installer/README.md

 ## Features

-- Automatic installation of the Skyport Panel (dependencies, nodejs, configure).
+- Automatic installation of the Skyport Panel (nodejs, dependencies, configure).
-- Automatic installation of the Skyport Wings.
+- Automatic installation of the Skyport Deamon.
-- Uninstallation support for both panel and wings.
+- Uninstallation support for both panel and deamon.
+- Automatic Update Panel and Deamon

 ## Help and support